Srushti-S/CDPH-food-inspections/README.md

-# Chicago Food Inspections Dashboard
+# Chicago Food Inspections

 A full-stack application for viewing, searching, and analyzing Chicago Department of Public Health (CDPH) food inspection data.
 Built with React + TypeScript frontend and Node.js + Express backend.

+---

-## 📋 Project Overview
+## 🔍 Project Overview

-This project provides a comprehensive platform for:
-- **Search & Browse**: Find facilities by name, license, or location
+The Chicago Food Inspections platform transforms raw government inspection data into a structured, searchable, and interactive system that allows users to explore food safety records across the city.

+Key capabilities include:
+- Inspection history lookup by facility
+- Risk-level analysis
+- Interactive charts and maps
-- **View Inspections**: Access detailed inspection records with violation data
+- CRUD-based data management for inspection records

-- **Analytics Dashboard**: Visualize trends, risk distribution, and facility data
-- **Interactive Maps**: Explore facility locations and inspection results geographically
-- **Data Management**: Create, edit, and delete facility records (admin functionality)
+The system improves public transparency, supports data-driven decision-making, and makes complex inspection data accessible to both citizens and officials.

+---

 ## 🏗️ Architecture